brandonkal/linaria/docs/CONFIGURATION.md

   Path to the directory where the loader will output the intermediate CSS files.
 You can pass a relative or absolute directory path.
 Make sure the directory is inside the working directory for things to work properly. **You should add this directory to `.gitignore` so you don't accidentally commit them.**

-  In most cases, this should not be changed from the default.
+  Typically this should not be changed from the default.
 Relative paths will be relative to the webpack root directory.
 Note that postCSS loader will expect to be able to resolve a config file from here.

 ## Shared Options